$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Lawrence representation and intersection pairings

-\end{definition} \begin{definition}(Covering of the configuration space) \\ Let $\tilde{C}^{-k}_{n,m}$ be the covering of $C_{n,m}$ corresponding to the local system $\phi^{k}$. \end{definition} Now, we discuss about the homology of this covering space.
+\begin{definition}[Covering of the configuration space] Let $\tilde{C}^{-k,l}_{n+l,m}$ be the covering of $C_{n+l,m}$ associated to the local system $\phi^{-k,l}$. \end{definition} Now, we discuss the homology of this covering space.
 Let us fix a point $w \in S^{-} \subseteq \partial \mathscr D_n$.
-We will work with the part of the Borel-Moore homology of this covering which comes from the corresponding Borel-Moore homology of the base space twisted by the local system.
+We will work with the part of the Borel-Moore homology of this covering which comes from the corresponding Borel-Moore homology of the base space, twisted by the local system.

-For the following part, we denote by $C^{-}$ the part of the boundary of $C_{n,m}$ represented by configurations containing a point in $S^{-}$ .
-Also, by $P^{-}$ we denote the part of the boundary of $\tilde{C}^{-k}_{n,m}$ represented by the fiber over $C^{-}$.
+For the following definitions, we denote by $C^{-}$ the part of the boundary of $C_{n+l,m}$ represented by configurations containing a point in $S^{-}$ .
+Also, by $P^{-}$ we denote the part of the boundary of $\tilde{C}^{-k,l}_{n+l,m}$ represented by the fiber over $C^{-}$.
+From now on, we will use the variable $d:=-d'$.

-\begin{notation} For the computational part, we will change slightly the infinity part of the configuration space and denote the following:
+\begin{notation} For the computational part, we will change slightly the infinity part of the configuration space.
+The details of this construction are presented in \cite{CrM} (see Remark 7.5, page 23), in the case where the underlying surface is the closed $2$-disc minus half of its boundary and minus $l$ points and $n$ open discs (with pairwise disjoint closures) from its interior.
+We denote the following:

+\end{notation} We would like to emphasise that the Borel-Moore homology of a covering space is generally different than the twisted Borel-Moore homology of the base space.
+For our purpose, we want to work with the homology of the covering space rather than the twisted homology of the base space, and for this we will use the the following results. \begin{proposition}[\cite{CrM} Theorem E] There are natural injective maps:

-\end{notation} The details of this construction are presented in \cite{CrM}.
-In the following sections, we use the parts of these homologies which come from the corresponding twisted homology of the base configuration space.
+where $\mathscr L_{\phi^{-k}}$ is the rank $1$ local system associated to $\phi^{-k,l}$(\cite{CrM} Definition 2.7). \end{proposition} In the following sections, we use the parts of these homologies of the covering which come from the twisted homology of the base configuration space.